 - Shaking (an early sign of Valium withdrawal)

 When an individual dependent on Valium suddenly stops taking the medication, they will experience a pronounced withdrawal syndrome.
 The withdrawal syndrome produced by benzodiazepines can be life threatening and should be considered a medical emergency.
 (4)

-The withdrawal syndrome from Valium can be incredibly unpleasant and difficult to go through, and includes the following symptoms:
+Valium withdrawal can be incredibly unpleasant and difficult to go through, and includes the following symptoms:

 - Potentially life-threatening seizures

 - Sleep disturbances and insomnia

 - Cognitive issues, such as confusion, dizziness, and memory difficulty

 Valium Withdrawal Timeline

 The symptoms associated with Valium withdrawal typically start within one day of the last use and remain severe until approximately the fourth day of being clean.
 (5) It is important to note, however, that this is varies between different individuals.

 As mentioned, the withdrawal syndrome produced by Valium can be a life threatening condition and should be monitored by medical professionals.